chiaradaini/chiaradaini.github.io/README.md

 **Internship Trainee**
 Inria (Mar 2021–Nov 2021)
-Nice, Provence-Alpes-Côte d'Azur, France (On-site)
+Nice, Provence-Alpes-Côte d'Azur, France
 - Conducted research for the **master’s thesis project** on **macroscopic traffic control** with the integration of CAVs (Connected Autonomous Vehicles).
 - Acquired advanced skills in **system and control theory**.
 - Formulated and implemented mathematical models of vehicular flow using **partial and ordinary differential equations**.

 **Application Engineer**
 Rollon (2015–2021)
-Milan, Lombardy, Italy (On-site)
+Milan, Lombardy, Italy
 - Provided **pre- and post-sale technical support**:
 - Led market-wide analyses to identify innovation opportunities based on customer needs.
 - Served as **Product Market Lead** for Italy and Japan: